 We are seeking out new research from established scholars in addition to graduate students, professionals, and artisans that relate to material culture made, used, or altered in a military context between roughly 1609-1815.
 Papers may engage but are not limited to:

 - Archeological research into sites of military occupation

-- Ephemeral material cultures such as food
+- Ephemeral material cultures such as food or fuel

 - Military material culture crossing cultural, national, and geographic lines

 - Craft, trade, experimental archeology, or living history perspectives on material culture

 - Art and representations of material culture in military contexts